LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 =================

-If more than one user XML profile is found, and the tool configuration file is configured to allow the user to choose the XML profile, then the **Profile** tab will appear to allow the user to choose an XML profile.
+If more than one user XML profile is found, and the tool configuration file is configured to allow the user to choose the XML profile, then the **Profile** tab will appear to allow the user to choose an XML profile (:numref:`figSelectXMLProfile`).

 .. _figSelectXMLProfile:

 .. figure:: figures/SelectXMLProfile.png
 	:align: center

-	Example warning message displayed for any XML structural issues
+	Example list of XML profiles to select

 Select a profile and click 'Load' to start the tool using that profile.
-If there are any structural issues with the selected XML profile, the tool will display a message with the error it has encountered, and not load any further.
+If there are any structural issues with the selected XML profile, the tool will display a message with the error it has encountered, and not load any further (:numref:`figLaunchWarning`).

 .. _figLaunchWarning: